selevit/mymenu/README.md

 ## Usage

-Add menu from django admin page.
-Use a slug of the menu as access key in templates.
+Add the menu from a django admin page.
+Use slug of the menu as access key in templates.

 For example, let's render the menu that slug is "top"